Dryhill Nature Reserve

 This former quarry exposes rocks dating to the Aptian stage in the early Cretaceous, around 120 million years ago.
 It is famous for its rich and diverse brachiopod and bivalve fossils, which are important for palaeoecological research.

 There is access from Dryhill Lane.

+Land ownership

+All land within Dryhill Site of Special Scientific Interest is owned by the local authority.